retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 User sampling
 ~~~~~~~~~~~~~

-Sampling parameters are extremely useful in practice since the clickstreams modern analysts deal
+Contemporary data analytics usually involve working with large datasets.
-with are large.
-Large datasets lead to the following three types of effect:
+Using retentioneering to work with such datasets might cause the following
+undesirable effects:

 - High computational costs.
-Yes, the algorithms processing your data might be inefficient,
-  but still it's a general rule.

 - The messy big picture (especially in case of applying such tools as
-  :doc:`Transition Graph</user_guides/transition_graph>`, :doc:`StepMatrix</user_guides/step_matrix>`,
+  :doc:`Transition Graph</user_guides/transition_graph>`, :doc:`StepMatrix</user_guides/step_matrix>`
   and :doc:`StepSankey</user_guides/step_sankey>`).
 Insufficient user paths or large number of almost
-  identical paths (especially short paths) often give you no value for the analysis.
+  identical paths (especially short paths) often add no value to the analysis.
   It might be reasonable to get rid of them.

-- Due to Eventstream design, all the data once uploaded to an Eventstream instance is kept immutable.
+- Due to Eventstream design, all the data uploaded to an Eventstream instance is kept immutable.
-  Even if you remove some eventstream rows while preprocessing, in fact, the data stays untouched:
+  Even if you remove some eventstream rows while preprocessing, the data stays untouched:
   it just becomes hidden and is marked as removed
   (see :doc:`Eventstream concept</getting_started/eventstream_concept>`).

-The last statement means that the only chance to tailor the dataset to a reasonable size is to sample the user
+  Thus, the only chance to tailor the dataset to a reasonable size is to sample the user
-paths at entry point -- while applying Eventstream constructor.
+  paths at entry point - while applying Eventstream constructor.

-Path sampling seems to be a neat solution for reducing an original dataset.
-Since the major purpose
-of retentioneering library is exploring user behaviour, sampling the paths should affect and distort
+The size of the original dataset can be reduced by path sampling.
+This procedure would affect and distort
 the big picture.
-However, in case you have some very rare events and behavioral patterns, sampling
+However, in case you have rare events and behavioral patterns, sampling
 might reduce them so it will be impossible to analyze them.
 Hence, use sampling technique carefully.

 We also highlight that user path sampling means that we remove some random paths entirely.
 We guarantee
-that the sampled paths contain all the event from the original dataset, and they are not truncated.
+that the sampled paths contain all the events from the original dataset, and they are not truncated.

-There is a couple sampling parameters in the Eventstream constructor: ``user_sample_size`` and ``user_sample_seed``.
+There are a couple sampling parameters in the Eventstream constructor: ``user_sample_size``
+and ``user_sample_seed``.
+There are two ways of setting the sample size:

-The most common way is to set the sample size as a float number.
-For example, ``user_sample_size=0.1``
+- A float number.
+For example, ``user_sample_size=0.1`` means that we want to leave 10%
-means that we want to leave 10% ot the paths and remove 90% of them.
-Integer sample size is also possible.
+  ot the paths and remove 90% of them.
-In this case a specified number of events will be left. ``user_sample_seed`` is a standard way to
+- An integer sample size is also possible.
+In this case a specified number of events will be left.

-make random sampling reproducible
+``user_sample_seed`` is a standard way to make random sampling reproducible
 (see `this Stack Overflow explanation <https://stackoverflow.com/questions/21494489/what-does-numpy-random-seed0-do>`_).
 You can set it to any integer number.